charlottegiseleweil/pdm_report/src/03_Litt_review.md

 >  * encourage the eye to compare different pieces of data
 >  * reveal the data at several levels of detail, from a broad overview to the fine structure
 > *  serve a reasonably clear purpose: description, exploration, tabulation or decoration
->  * be closely integrated with the statistical and verbal descriptions of a dataset»*.
+>  * be closely integrated with the statistical and verbal descriptions of a dataset".

 In the context of maps, @Buckley2012 states five major maps design principles, namely legibility, visual contrast (for which the choice of an appropriate color scheme is essential), figure-ground organization, hierarchical organization, and balance (see her work for further details and guidance specific to maps).